Fall Out Boy's Evening Out with Your Girlfriend: Background and development

 Songs from Evening Out were played by the band in their early shows to a small local audience before they received mainstream attention.
 When the band reached mainstream popularity, they did not often mention this album.

 "Calm Before the Storm" was later re-recorded with additions to the arrangement, including backing vocals (screaming) from bassist Pete Wentz, for the follow-up album Take This to Your Grave later that year.
 "Pretty in Punk" is a play on the title of the John Hughes film Pretty in Pink, and "Parker Lewis Can't Lose (But I'm Gunna Give It My Best Shot)" is a reference to the television show Parker Lewis Can't Lose.
 Different recordings of "Switchblades and Infidelity", "Growing Up" and "Moving Pictures" were released on the band's Project Rocket / Fall Out Boy split EP.

+Uprising Records re-released the album on May 17, 2005 to capitalize on Fall Out Boy's breakthrough success with "Sugar, We're Goin Down".
+This time, the album was remastered with re-recorded drums and remixed by Jared Logan and Richard Bredice.

 A part of the song "Growing Up" is sung by William Beckett of The Academy Is... in Fall Out Boy's later song "What a Catch, Donnie", from their 2008 release Folie à Deux.
 The "Project Rocket / Fall Out Boy" version of the song was included as the last track on the band's 2009 greatest hits album, Believers Never Die – Greatest Hits.

 As of November 1, 2021, the EP has been made available on major streaming platforms.

 Reception

 Chart performance

 Fall Out Boy's debut album has had no mainstream attention, and it has not reached any charts.
-Also, no singles were released from this album.
-The original release is not featured on the official Fall Out Boy website, rather the remastered edition is.
+No singles were released from this album.
+The original release was not featured on the official Fall Out Boy website, with only the remastered edition being featured.
 Many reviewers, including AllMusic, consider Take This to Your Grave as Fall Out Boy's first album, possibly due to Evening Out with Your Girlfriend being a mini-LP and not a full-length release, or unknown.
-Also, in the lyric booklet of Believers Never Die – Greatest Hits, the band begins with the making of Take This to Your Grave, completely omitting Evening Out with Your Girlfriend.
-However, the track "Growing Up" is included as the last track Believers Never Die – Greatest Hits as a "rarity".
+In the lyric booklet of Believers Never Die – Greatest Hits, the band begins with the making of Take This to Your Grave, completely omitting Evening Out with Your Girlfriend.
+However, the track "Growing Up" is included as the last track Believers Never Die – Greatest Hits as a "rarity" (though this version is taken from the Project Rocket / Fall Out Boy split EP).

-As a whole, this first collection of material from the band had little to no following as a result of a combination of a lack of notoriety, limited advertising, and poor production.
-This album and was not featured by any of Fall Out Boy's official channels until the remastered editions of one song were released a couple of years later on their real debut album Take This to Your Grave.
-This track was "Calm Before the Storm" and was reissued with additions to the vocals and a new drummer.
+This album was not featured by any of Fall Out Boy's official channels until "Calm Before the Storm" was re-recorded for the band's "official" debut album Take This to Your Grave.